tmak2002/Homelab/README.md

 # Torben's Homelab
 My personal Homelab managed with Ansible.

+> It is planed to migrate to k3s at some point this year because of this most here not well maintained for future.

 > [!IMPORTANT]
 > This project is in permanent development.
 Use at your own risk.